marc-campbell/nicedishy/docs/docs/getting-started.md

 ### 2. Wait for a notification that you are off the waitlist

 Sorry for the delay here.
-We are working fast and you'll have a brief wait to get removed from the waitlist.
+I am working fast and you'll have a brief wait to get removed from the waitlist.
 If you want quicker access, ask in the r/starlink subreddit!

 ### 3. Name your device.

-We recommend just using a city name, but feel free to use whatever you want here.
+I recommend just using a city name, but feel free to use whatever you want here.

 ### 4. Download and install our agent software